sreyadhar/Fraym.io/README.md

 Based on the current analysis to predict median expenditure, tree-based models outperformed regression analysis to minimize the test set's generalization error. **If I had to choose one model for prediction, I would go for XGBoost with the best hyper-parameters because once the model is hyper tuned, its the most favorable for forecasts.
 We might need to compromise on execution time, though.**

+Folow up Q&A from the Data Scientist Team has been added in `Fraym.io_Q&A_Dhar.pdf` file.